 The Ny Carlsberg Glyptoteket is much too big to properly enjoy in a single visit.
 It may be sensible to concentrate on one or two collections and just glance at the highlights of others if a return visit is not possible.

-The Ancient Art collection is on the lower level and the Ancient Mediterranean exhibition (and Central Hall) on the upper level of the Kampmann building – enter from the winter garden.
+The Ancient Mediterranean exhibition is on the lower ground floor level while the Ancient Art collection and Central Hall are on the upper level of the Kampmann building – enter from the winter garden.

 Location and Transportation of the Ny Carlsberg Glyptotek